 - Wrongful termination, discrimination, or harassment of a current or former employee

 - Mismanagement of the company's finances, which caused the value of the firm's stock to decline

 - Initiation of a merger or acquisition without conducting due diligence

-- Misstatements regarding the future financial performance of the company
+- Misstatements regarding the company's future financial performance

 - Misappropriation of a competitor's trade secrets